Megan Leavey Bonds with Dog, Not So Much with Viewers

 Drugs/Alcohol: Megan is fired for being hung over on the job; Megan recalls drug use; a glass of wine with dinner.

 RECOMMENDED FOR: Dog lovers and viewers who don't demand too much from tearjerkers.

 NOT RECOMMENDED FOR: Younger audiences might not be ready for some of the war violence or brief, mostly implied sexuality.

-Megan Leavey, directed by Gabriela Cowperthwaite, opens in theaters June 9, 2017.
+Megan Leavey, directed by Gabriela Cowperthwaite, opened in theaters June 9, 2017; available for home viewing September 5, 2017.
 It runs 116 minutes and stars Kate Mara, Ramon Rodriguez, Common, Edie Falco and Will Patton.
 Watch the trailer for Megan Leavey here.